Azizia Masjid, Hyderabad: History

-The foundation stone was laid in 1966 by Abdul Hafeez Khan, he named the mosque Azizia after his father’s name, Abdul Azeez.
+The foundation stone was laid in 1966 by Abdul Hafeez Khan, and he named the mosque Azizia, after his father's name, Abdul Azeez.

 Facilities

 Religious

-Tis mosque is the largest mosque in Mehdipatnam with 4 floors that can accommodate over 10,000 people.
+This mosque is the largest mosque in Mehdipatnam with four floors that can accommodate over 10,000 worshippers.
 It has a Wudu Khana (Ablution Center) on every floor.
 It holds the Friday Jumma prayers every week and the sermons (bayan) is delivered by Aijaz Mohiuddin Waseem which focuses on current and contemporary socio-economic issues based on the Quran & Sunnah.

-Non-Religious
+Women may attend prayers.

+Non-religious
-Besides being a mosque; it also serves as a "community center."
-The mosque helps address the issues of health, education, jobs, etc.

-It provides medical aid to the poor irrespective of religion, you can test your BP and Sugar levels after the Fajr prayer free of cost.
+Besides being a mosque; it also serves as a "community center".
+The mosque helps address the issues of health, education, jobs, etc. It provides medical aid to the poor irrespective of religion, and it provides free blood pressure and sugar level testing after the Fajr prayer.

-It offers gold loans without any interest to the poor and pensions to widows and the elderly.
+The mosque community offers gold loans without any interest to the poor and pensions to widows and the elderly.
 The mosque also displays announcement of job vacancies in various government departments on its notice board.